Explore

 when it comes to literal foreshadowing, they don't get any deeper than a big pit of sulfur.

-In this final installment of of the Evil Dead series, it's time to go back in time and kick some Ash.
-The genre shambles it's way from horror into fantasy adventure as the story shifts from the modern day setting of the isolated woods to the backdrop of the Arthurian landscape of the Middle Ages.
+In this final installment of the Evil Dead series, it's time to go back in time and kick some Ash.
+The genre shambles its way from horror into fantasy adventure as the story shifts from the modern day setting of the isolated woods to the backdrop of the Arthurian landscape of the Middle Ages.
 And when you take a chainsaw back to medieval times, it's just as effective as a sword when it comes to slicing and dicing through the decaying flesh and skeletal limbs of a multitude of minions of moldered evil.
 It just does the job with a lot more noise.
 But it is a noise of pure manly and macabre satisfaction that tends to sound something like....

 "GORRRRRRRRRE!"

-And while the quality may slip a little as the series progresses, considering that each movie was made one right after the other (and released all in the same year), in the end, each chapter in this trilogy is still a high quality, provocative story and IMO, each one stands well out on it's own as a satisfactory, self-contained feature film.
+A trio of tales that follows the trail of a leather studded social misfit gifted with an exceptional talent as a computer hacker and the relationship that she forms with an investigative journalist who is much older than she is.
+Now, I'll admit with the overall general consensus that the quality may slip a little as the series progresses, but contrary to popular belief, I thank that when one considers that each movie was made one right after the other (and released all in the same year), in the end, each chapter in this trilogy is still a high quality, provocative story and in my personal opinion, each one stands well out on its own as a satisfactory, self-contained feature film.

 After catching fire with the previous Hunger Games movie, Mockingjay Part 1 slows down a bit, mostly because it works more as a platform that is set to establish what will follow in the 2nd part.

-Also because, from what I've heard, since I never read any of the books, this final chapter in the saga of Katniss Evergreen's revolution is the weakest of the series.
+Also, because, from what I've heard, since I never read any of the books, this final chapter in the saga of Katniss Evergreen's revolution is the weakest of the series.

-So, even though this film is a notch down from what we've seen so far, it's still enough of a grand epic that fits the mold of what we expect from these kinds big budget blockbusting franchises.
+So, even though this film is a notch down from what we've seen so far, it's still enough of a grand epic that fits the mold of what we expect from these kinds of big budget blockbusting franchises.

 Rarely does a short film make it onto my list of favorite films, but when it comes to Wallace and his dutiful dog Gromit, any feature with their names on it are gonna be included.